Bread Dad

 Bread Machine Bacon Bread

-The dark brown sugar in this recipe compliments the bacon flavor and adds a richer color to the bread.
+The brown sugar in this recipe compliments the bacon flavor and adds a richer color to the bread.
 In addition, the oats help to create a slightly denser bread and add some healthy soluble fiber.
 Finally, the bacon bits add the wonderful flavor of bacon to this bread.
 You should also try using this homemade bacon bread with your next BLT (bacon, lettuce & tomato) sandwich.
 Double delicious bacon.
 It makes a tasty BLT even better!

 Key Ingredient – Bacon Bits